Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Introduction

-The maximization restoration areas problem consists of two subproblems: UAV trajectory design and restoration areas allocation.
-These two subproblems can be reduced to traveling salesman problem (TSP) and multidimensional knapsack problem (MKP), which are both NP-hard problems.
-At the same time, there is a relatively strong dependence between the two subproblems, since the different sequences of target areas visited by the UAV may lead to the different total restoration areas.
-On this basis, although these two subproblems can be solved separately by existing methods, the dependence between them will be largely ignored, which may significantly degenerate the quality of final solutions.
-Consequently, it is of great importance to design better method to tackle the two subproblems concurrently.
+To overcome this challenge, this study mainly focuses on the maximization of restoration areas problem by a UAV in one trip.
+To the best of our knowledge, there is no work that explores such models in the context of UAV-enabled grassland restoration problem.
+Because of this, the maximization of restoration areas problem is first formulated as an energy-sensitive mathematical programming model.
+This model not only considers the limited battery energy and load capacity of UAV, but also considers the restored cost of different degraded areas.
+Moveover, further analysis found that the maximization of restoration areas problem under the above-considered constraints arises two conflict objectives, namely the shortest flight path and the optimal areas allocation.
+In fact, the maximization of restoration areas is essentially a composite of a trajectory design problem and an areas allocation problem that are closely coupled.
+This problem can be reduced to two NP-hard problems of both the traveling salesman problem (TSP) and the multidimensional knapsack problem (MKP) simultaneously.
+On this basis, although these two NP-hard problems can be solved separately by existing methods, the dependence between them will be largely ignored, which may significantly degenerate the quality of final solutions.
+Consequently, it is of great importance to design better method to tackle the two problems concurrently.

 Fortunately, cooperative optimization provides a solution to this problem.
 The basic idea of cooperative optimization is to decompose the complicated problem into several subproblems, and then these subproblems are optimized simultaneously \cite{huang2004cooperative}.
 Moreover, cooperative optimization has demonstrated superior performance for the complicated combinatorial optimization problems over traditional methods \cite{huang2004cooperative,renzi2014review}.
-This motivates us to utilize the cooperative optimization method to address the UAV-enabled grassland restoration problem.
+This motivates us to utilize the cooperative optimization method to address the maximization of restoration areas.